 The Perfect 10-Day Portugal Itinerary

-The ultimate goal of this guide to Portugal is to make sure you experience the very best of Portugal during your time there.
+The ultimate goal of this guide is to make sure you experience the very best of Portugal during your time there.
 Following is a list of the best things to do in Portugal, arranged so you have a ready-made Portugal travel itinerary.
-All you have to do for your trip is follow this Portugal itinerary and you’ll be taken on a fantastic vacation right across the country.
+All you have to do is follow it to be taken on a fantastic vacation right across the country.
 Along the way, you’ll get to visit Portugal’s two largest cities, various smaller cities and towns, and the country’s epic coast.

 However, before we get to our Portugal itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

-Ok, let’s get back to our Portugal guide, shall we?
-Below you have all the information you’ll need for each day of your trip which shows you exactly what to do in Portugal in 10 days.
+Okay, let’s get back to our Portugal guide, shall we?
+Below you have all the information you’ll need for each day of your trip, showing you exactly what to do in Portugal in 10 days.

 Day 1: Porto